-- 4.3.1 "Casual employee" means any employee engaged as such and who is employed for not more than 30 hours in any one week. - 4.3.2 Casual employees (as defined) The hourly rate of wages for casual employees shall be 1/38th of the appropriate weekly wage plus a loading of 23%. - 4.3.3 Except as otherwise specifically provided for in this Award a casual employee shall be provided with a minimum payment of 3 hours for any day:
+- 4.3.1 A casual employee is an employee engaged as such and who is employed for not more than 30 ordinary hours in any one week. - 4.3.2 The hourly rate of wages for casual employees shall be calculated as 1/38th of the appropriate weekly wage plus a loading of 23%.

+4.3.3 Except as otherwise specifically provided for in this Award a casual employee shall be provided with a minimum payment of 3 hours for any day: